2024 In Review

 Our offices

-Our Abuja office, registered in 2022, supported the Nigeria Hypertension Control Initiative to scale up by 43% in 2024, shepherded the integration of NCD data into national health information systems and many more activities to improve cardiovascular health and prevent epidemics.
+Our Abuja office shepherded the integration of non-communicable disease data into Nigeria’s national health information systems this year, supported the Nigeria Hypertension Control Initiative to scale up by 43%, and led many more activities to improve cardiovascular health and prevent epidemics.

 We’re known for making the most of the funds entrusted to us.
 Dr. Salam Gueye, Director of Emergencies for the World Health Organization Africa Region said: